An Augmented Lagrangian Approach to Composite Problems with a Random Linear Operator: Iterative Sampling Alternating Directions Method

 \begin{assumption} The sequence $\{x_t, y_t, z_t\}_{t>0}$ generated by \Cref{alg:1} is bounded. \end{assumption}

 The rest of this section will focus on the properties that are required from our APO, which will be formally defined in \cref{adaptive_penalty_oracle_requirements_defin}.
-Informally, we require that the number of updates to the value of the adaptive penalty $\beta$ will be finite, and that after a finite number of iterations, the $x$ update will induce decrease in function value.
+Informally, we require that the number of updates to the value of the adaptive penalty $\beta$ be finite, and that after a finite number of iterations, the $x$ update will induce decrease in function value.

 We define two functions that will be used extensively during the analysis of the algorithm.
-The first is the Augmented Lagrangian with respect to a matrix $A$, which we denote by $\mathcal{L}_{\beta_t}(x, y, z; A)$:
+The first is the AL function with respect to a matrix $A$, which we denote by $\mathcal{L}_{\beta}(x, y, z; A)$:

-The second is a shorthand for the function whose critical points we are searching for during the $x$ update:
+The second is the function whose critical points we are searching for during the $x$ update:

-Note that $g^{t+1}(x)$ is equal $\mathcal{L}_{\beta_t}(x, y_{t+1}, z_t) + D_\phi(x,x_t)$ up to constant factors that do not depend on $x$.
+Note that $g^{t+1}(x)$ is equal $\mathcal{L}_{\beta_t}(x, y_{t+1}, z_t; \bar{M}^{t+1}) + D_\phi(x,x_t)$ up to constant factors that do not depend on $x$.